-Midterms are scheduled at the direction of instructors on various dates throughout the fall and spring semesters.
+Midterms are scheduled at the discretion of instructors on various dates throughout the fall and spring semesters.
 There is no GS policy on make-up exams for missed midterms, and faculty members are not required to provide make-ups.
-A student who misses a midterm exam due to illness or family emergency should notify both the instructor and his or her GS advisor immediately.
+A student who misses a midterm exam due to illness or family emergency should notify both the instructor and their GS advisor immediately.
 Typically, it is the student's responsibility to discuss with the instructor whether a make-up exam is possible.
 Make-ups for midterms are usually administered by the faculty member or the department.
 Please note that no make-ups for midterm exams may be administered after the semester has ended.

 Final examinations are given at the end of each term.
 The Master Exam Schedule can be found on the University Registrar's website and provides a tentative guide to final examinations.
 Students are urged to consult the final examination schedule section in SSOL during the early weeks of each term for the most accurate information.
-Students are expected to be present for the exam period and should plan their schedules to accommodate the set exam times.
+Students are expected to be present for the exam period and should plan their schedules to accommodate the scheduled exam times.
 Examinations will not be rescheduled to accommodate travel, work, or family plans.

 Three or More Final Exams Scheduled for the Same Day

 If a student has three examinations scheduled during one calendar day, as certified by the Registrar, an arrangement can be made with one of the student's instructors to take that examination at another mutually convenient time during the final examination period.
 It is the student's responsibility to obtain the appropriate documentation from the Registrar's Office in a timely manner and to negotiate with professors for an alternative date for one of the finals during the official examination period.
 GS advisors can be helpful to students negotiating such arrangements.